peace899/beets2kodi/docs/plugins/kodinfo.rst

 KodiNfo Plugin
 =================

-The plugin lets you create `.nfo`_ files for `Kodi`_ music library whenever you import an album into the library.
-The plugin relies on the information provided by beets library and :ref:`The AudioDB` (TADB).
+The plugin lets you create local `.nfo`_ files for `Kodi`_ music library whenever you import an album into the library.
+These .nfo files usually contain release information about the media.
+The information may include authorship and licence information The plugin relies on the information provided by beets library and `The AudioDB`_ (TADB).
 It uses MusicBrainz IDs to look up metadata.

 .. _.nfo:
     http://kodi.wiki/view/NFO_files
 .. _Kodi:
    http://www.kodi.tv
+.. _The AudioDB:
+   theaudiodb.com

 Installation
 ______________